batocera-linux/batocera.linux/batocera-Changelog.md

 # 2025/xx/xx - batocera.linux 42 - xxx
 ### Special Notes
+- Quake 1 & 2 roms need moving from tyrquake to quake & vitaquake2 to quake2 folders respectively.
+  See the _info.txt file for directory layouts & ES file launcher naming conventions. vkQuake3 replaces ioQuake3 for systems that support Vulkan.
+Saved games should continue to work.
+  The libretro cores will continue to run as before.
 ### Hardware
 - Add OrangePi 4a board support
 - Add OrangePi 3b board support